wp-plugins/local-market-explorer/readme.txt

 = Do I have to show all of the panels? =

-No. You can turn off the About, Market Activity, Walk Score, and Yelp modules via the Local Market Explorer admin section of your WordPress installation.
+No. You can turn off the About, Market Activity, Walk Score, TeachStreet, Education.com, and Yelp modules via the Local Market Explorer admin section of your WordPress installation.
+You can't turn off the Zillow "Market Activity" panel though as it provides data that's needed to make the necessary requests for all of the other modules.

 = How do I draw attention to the pages for my target markets? =